 1106 Anders Road, Collegeville, (610) 489-9707

 Ridley Creek State Park encompasses over 2,600 acres of Delaware County woodlands and meadows.
 The gently rolling terrain, bisected by Ridley Creek, is an oasis of open space.
 In addition to the running trails, picnic areas, fishing spots and hunting grounds, Ridley also offers 4.7 miles of horseback riding trails.
 Hidden Valley Farms operates a stable within the park that provides horse boarding, riding lessons and pony rides.

-Over 1.1 million annual visitors take advantage of the park’s abundant recreational opportunities.
+Over 1.1 million annual visitors enjoy the park’s abundant recreational opportunities.
 More than 50 miles of rugged trails offer hikers, mountain bikers and equestrians the opportunity to explore the park’s dense forests, open meadows and shaded creeks.
-Forbidden Drive, a 5.35 mile, flat, multi-use gravel path that parallels the Wissahickon Creek, allows for horseback riding.
+Forbidden Drive, a 5.35-mile, flat, multi-use gravel path that parallels the Wissahickon Creek, allows for horseback riding.
 Roxborough’s Courtesy Stable and Chestnut Hill’s Northwestern Stables are among the nearby stables.

 Summer flash sale ... subscribe and save 50%